 Local language: Excuse me

-Modern Singapore was founded by Sir Stamford Raffles on January 29,1819.
+Modern Singapore was founded by Sir Stamford Raffles in 1819.
 He established it as a trading post for the British East India Company, which laid the foundation for its development into a major global trade hub.

 Opened in 1887, the Raffles Hotel is one of Singapore's most iconic landmarks.
-Named after Sir Stamford Raffles, it has hosted numerous famous guests, including writers like Rudyard Kipling and celebrities like Charlie Chaplin.
+It has hosted numerous famous guests, including writers like Rudyard Kipling and celebrities like Charlie Chaplin.

 Kampong Glam is a historic area that was once the seat of Malay royalty in Singapore.
-It is home to the Sultan Mosque, built in 1824, and features a blend of traditional Malay and modern influences.
+It is home to the beautiful Sultan Mosque and a vibrant mix of traditional and modern shops and eateries.

 The Singapore River played a crucial role in the city's development as a trading port.
-Today, it is a popular tourist destination with historic landmarks, such as the Fullerton Hotel and Clarke Quay, lining its banks.
+Today, it is a picturesque area with historic bridges, quays, and a bustling nightlife scene.

 In Singapore, the most common Power Adaptor is Type G.